2007 Houston Astros season: Craig Biggio's 3,000th hit

-During a 5-for-5 performance on June 28 at Minute Maid Park, Biggio recorded his 3,000th career hit in the seventh inning against the Colorado Rockies.
-He became the 27th player in MLB history to do so, first in Astros history, and the first Astro with all 3,000 with the club.
+For the climax of a 5-for-5 performance on June 28 at Minute Maid Park, Biggio planted his 3,000th career hit during the seventh inning against the Rockies.
+Biggio became the 27th player in MLB history to do so, the ninth to accumulate all 3,000 with the same team, and first Houston Astro.
 (Note: The second of two five-hit during his career, Biggio's first occurred on Opening Day, 2001.)
-Number 3,000 was a single in that drove in Brad Ausmus for one of eight runs in an 8–5 Astros win.
+Number 3,000 was a single off Aaron Cooke that drove in Brad Ausmus for one of eight runs in an 8–5 Astros win.
+Additionally, Biggio became the eighth player in club history to accumulate multiple five-hit performances.
+(Note: Number of games in a career player meets criteria, playing for HOU, in the regular season, requiring hits ≥ 5, sorted by descending instances.)

+In the seventh, Biggio drilled Cooke's 2–0 offering into right field to the right-center field gap.
+Having accumulated more than 600 doubles, Biggio kept going after the single, and was gunned down attempting to take second by his former teammate, Willy Taveras.
+However, Biggio did not leave the field for another five minutes as the 42,537 fans roared their approval while a banner exhibiting "Biggio" and "3,000" unfurled on the outfield wall.
+In succession, Biggio was mobbed by Astros teammates, and his wife, Patty, daughter, Quinn, and bat boy sons, Conor and Cavan, each converged with Biggio to a lengthy standing ovation.

-Fellow "Killer B" Jeff Bagwell, who played first base for Houson alongside Biggio for 15 seasons, was in the dugout and emerged to congratulate him.
-The Astros fans, who had momentarily quieted after cheering Biggio for his achievement, erupted into cheers again the moment Biggio dragged Bagwell onto the playing field and to the first base line.
+Fellow "Killer B" Jeff Bagwell, who played first base for Houston alongside Biggio for 15 seasons, also emerged from the dugout to congratulate him.
+The Astros fans, who had momentarily quieted as play was about to resume, swelled into cheers again the moment Biggio dragged Bagwell onto the playing field and to the first base line.
 "The thing with Baggy is that he and I worked so hard here for this city and for this organization," Biggio remarked.
 "We made so many sacrifices as far as playing the game and giving your body to a city, a team."
 Together, they bowed to the crowd as Bagwell raised Biggio's arm and returned to the dugout.

+Moreover, Biggio's milestone safety occurred one day before the 19th anniversary of his first major league hit—also a single—off Orel Hershiser on June 29, 1988.
+During regulation, Biggio also plugged singles in each of the third, fifth, and ninth innings.

-In the bottom of the 11th inning, with Colorado having taken a 5–4 lead, Biggio mustered an infield single for his fifth safety of the day, which kicked off a two-out rally.
-Hunter Pence doubled, Lance Berkman reached on a hit by pitch, which pushed Biggio to third.
-Carlos Lee then struck a towering walk-off grand slam to win the game for the Astros, 8–5, bringing home Biggio as game-tying run on the play.
-This was Lee's second slam of the season.
+In the bottom of the 11th inning, with Colorado having taken a 5–4 lead, Biggio mustered an infield single for his fifth safety of the day, which kicked off a two-out rally against Rockies closer Brian Fuentes.
+Hunter Pence doubled, and Lance Berkman reached on a hit by pitch, to push Biggio to third base.
+Carlos Lee then struck a towering walk-off grand slam deep to left to win it for the Astros, 8–5, while bringing home Biggio on the play as the game-tying run.